tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 73 (DuFr).md

 players: [Seeker, Delwath, Kenzo, Wellby, Riswynn]
 tagline: in which the party braves the dreamworld to acquire the phasing stone
 descTitle: Dreamworld Quest
-title: Dunmari Frontier - Session 73
+name: Dunmari Frontier - Session 73
 ---
 # Dunmari Frontier - Session 73